gravelfreeman/royalts-catppuccin/README.md

 I decided to replace Termius due to their excessive monthly pricing and started exploring RoyalTS.
 I was particularly keen on getting the Catppuccin theme for it.
 Hopefully, this helps someone out there!

-[!]
-Currently only supporting Latté flavour.
-Feel free to submit a PR with the missing flavours.

 ![image](rts_colors.png)

 ![image](term_colors.png)